puppetlabs/bolt-project/README.md

 > Installing bolt from a gem is not recommended since core modules will not be available.
 Please [install bolt](https://puppet.com/docs/bolt/latest/bolt_installing.md) as a package

-This repository is an example skeleton Bolt Project Directory or `Boltdir`.
-A `Boltdir` contains all of the configuration, code, and data loaded by Bolt.
+This repository is an example skeleton Bolt project.
+A Bolt project contains all of the configuration, code, and data loaded by Bolt.
 Read more about the project directory structure at the following [link.](https://puppet.com/docs/bolt/latest/bolt_project_directories.html#project-directories)

 ## Directory structure
 ```